Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsection{Key Issues}

-Despite being presented individually, the decarbonization decision-making processes across the generation, grid, and demand layers are interconnected.
+Despite being discussed separately, the decarbonization decisions across the generation, grid, and demand layers are inherently interconnected.
 Achieving system-wide optimality and effectively utilizing available resources require holistic coordination among these three layers.
-However, the approaches for achieving such coordination are still under development, especially how to leverage the actions and resources of vast end-users.
-Below we discuss several key issues in incorporating user-side decision-making.
+However, the approaches for achieving such coordination are still under development, especially how to incentivize the actions and resources of vast end-users.
+Below we discuss several key issues in user-side decarbonization decisions.

 \begin{itemize} \item [1)] \emph{Information Asymmetry}.
-Generally, end-users lack access to detailed power system operation information, while system operators are unaware of the specific models and statuses of loads and DERs.
+Generally, end-users lack access to detailed power system operation information, while system operators are unaware of the specific models and statuses of private loads and DERs.
 Additionally, system operators generally do not have direct controllability over the private electric facilities owned by users. \item [2)] \emph{Decentralized Decision-making}.
-The huge number of demand-side controllable devices poses significant challenges to traditional centralized control schemes in terms of both computation and communication.
-Decentralized decision-making architectures are required to effectively coordinate massive load devices, where each individual user or aggregator makes its own decisions and interacts with the grid.

-\item [3)] \emph{Decarbonization Targets Alignment}.
+The huge amount of user-side controllable devices poses significant scalability challenges to traditional centralized control schemes in terms of both computation and communication.
+Decentralized control architectures are required to effectively coordinate massive load devices, where each individual user or aggregator makes its own decisions and interacts with the grid. \item [3)] \emph{Decarbonization Targets Alignment}.
 Individual users need to account for and report carbon emissions associated with their electricity consumption and are motivated to take optimal actions to reduce their own emissions.
-Then, a critical issue is how to \emph{align individual users' decisions with the system-level decarbonization targets}, so that the aggregation of individual users' actions is exactly the optimal scheme for system-level emission reduction. \item [4)] \emph{Smart Automated Load Management}.
+Then, a critical issue is how to \emph{align individual users' decisions with the system-level decarbonization targets}, so that the aggregation of individual users' actions match the optimal scheme for system-level emission reduction. \item [4)] \emph{Smart Automated Load Management}.
 Individual users may lack the time and resources to closely monitor the grid's emission status.
 Achieving scalable coordination of large-scale electric facilities requires the implementation of automated and intelligent load and DER management systems.
 These systems, coupled with the deployment of smart meters and actuators, assist users in decision-making and enable automatic execution. \end{itemize}